ajjahjacob-hub/ajjahsite/README.txt

 Adding a dedicated back button to each project page, returning the user to the gallery page Optional polish for later: add a drop-down menu under the "Gallery" in the nav bar with a list containing links to each seperate project page

+Google form needs a text entry for some sections with the option to select "other"